google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 stored in `<variant>_nondet1.png` and `<variant>_nondet2.png`.
 An animated GIF with this two images is produced in `<variant>.gif`.

-### Reduction result:
+### Reduction results

-`work/processing/<worker_token>/<shader_family>/reductions/<shader_name>`.
+Under `work/processing/<worker_token>/<shader_family>/reductions/<variant>/`,
+the reduction of this variant leads to the following files:

+* `command.log` is the command with which the reducer was started
+* `<variant>_reduced_<step_number>.*` are the files associated with this given step of the reduction.
+* `<variant>_reduced_final.*` are the files at the final step of the reduction.
+It typically refers to the smallest shader the reducer could obtain for this particular reduction.

 ## Reducing shaders from the command line using `glsl-reduce`

-Behind the scenes,
-the server is simply invoking our command line tools.
+Behind the scenes, the server is simply invoking our command line tools.
-Indeed,
-the "reduction log" includes
-the command that was run on its first line.
+Indeed, the "reduction log" includes the command that was run on its first line.
 E.g.

 `glsl-reduce shaderfamilies/familiy01/variant_01.json ABOVE_THRESHOLD [etc.]`

-> You can try running these commands at the command line
-> from the `work` directory,
-> although note that some arguments that have spaces
-> may need to be quoted (and they will not be quoted in the reduction log).
+You can try running these commands at the command line from the `work` directory, although note that some arguments that have spaces may need to be quoted (and they will not be quoted in the reduction log).